We bring you are some insider tips to help make your South African safari flawless.

 The Kruger National Park is roughly the size of the entire state of Israel, it crosses over two provinces, borders Zimbabwe and Mozambique, is 360km (220m) from north to south and is home to over one million animals.

-The park is only accessible from something like 10 main gates which close anywhere from 5pm daily.
+The park is only accessible from ten main gates, which close anywhere from 5pm daily.
 Driving through the park takes hours and sometimes days.
-There are over 20 rest camps, nearly 20 private game lodges and a handful of bush camping grounds, spread out across nearly 20,000 square km (7,500 square miles) located directly in the park, not including the greater Kruger private concessions.
+There are over 20 rest camps, nearly 20 private game lodges and a handful of bush camping grounds, spread out across nearly 20,000 square km (7 500 square miles) located directly in the park, and this is not even including the greater Kruger private concessions.

 Looking at a map of every option is overwhelming and trying to see it all is impossible with limited time and budget.